DataStax-Academy/cday-appdev-java/README.md

 ## Setup your laptop

-This session will help you to setup your laptop to do the Exercices
+This session will help you to setup your laptop to do the Exercises

 ###1.Clone the repository where you are located the Exercices